 The James Caird is now on display in the Laboratory at Dulwich College, Dulwich Common, London SE21 7LD.
 Trains run regularly from London Victoria to West Dulwich station, which is close to the College gates.

-Please note – all visits must be pre-arranged and booked by emailing
+Please note – all general public visits must be pre-arranged and booked by emailing